|

 A joint initiative of the International Federation Terre des Hommes, Action Aid International, Amnesty International EU Office, and the International Human Rights Network exploring the application of human rights based approaches to EU development policies.

-paper to explore the application of human rights based approaches to
+application of human rights based approaches to development in EU

 As the largest development donor in the world, the European Union is